 WebView2, in Q4 2020.
 This is a much better component than

 WebView, with wider support, less restrictions and improved deployment.
-It’s the obvious solution to our Quickbooks problem, except that at the time of writing this, it’s still not available.
-But it will be soon enough.
+It’s the obvious solution to our Quickbooks problem, except that at the time of writing this, it has still not been released.
+But it will be soon.

 And so, our only real choice is to wait until the